BWnG-motna/danielKB/README.md

 ## Issue
- - Currently, Volume Up/Down and Mute key is not operated.
+ - ~~Currently, Volume Up/Down and Mute key is not operated.~~

+ - This is operated on 6KRO ( 6-Key rollover ), No NKRO( N-Key rollover )

+   - For NKRO, firmware should be changed.